 [observation: templateId 2.16.840.1.113883.10.20.32.4.8 (open)]

 The Text Question Pattern is used to create instance of the question where the expected answer is free text data type.
-Similar to Numeric Question Pattern and Multiple Choice Question Pattern templates, this pattern may also be associated with zero or more Question Precondition Pattern templates which hold the criteria for asking the question.
+Similar to Numeric Question Pattern and Multiple Choice Question Pattern templates, this pattern may also be associated with zero or more Question Precondition Pattern templates that hold the criteria for asking the question.

 Table 22: Text Question Pattern Contexts